 Finally, once all your documentation is put together, the last step is to write a credit report dispute letter.
 Here’s what to include in your letter, according to TransUnion:

 Once you file your credit report dispute, the CRA has 30 days (21 days in Maine) to verify the information you’re disputing.
 It’s important to note that a CRA can decide your dispute is frivolous, at which point they don’t have to follow this process.
 That’s why it’s important to make sure the mistake you see on your credit report truly is a mistake, and that you’re not disputing things such as balances that are a few days old.
 But keeping track of and disputing credit report errors is a hard task.
-That’s why we created Dovly.com.The online-based platform that will give you your credit score & summary, let you see how your credit compares to others and help you improve your credit and lifestyle!
+That’s why we created Dovly.com.The AI credit engine that will give you your credit score & summary, let you see how your credit compares to others and help you improve your credit and lifestyle!
 Best of all?
-It starts at only $49.99 per month!
+It’s free!
 Sounds interesting?
 Then CLICK HERE and give it a try now!